bbauska/W3Cx-3of5/README.md

 <h3>W3C Validators: </h3>

-For over 15 years, the W3C has been developing and hosting [**[free]** and **[open source]** tools](https://w3c.github.io/developers/) used every day by **millions of Web developers and Web designers**.
-All the tools listed below are Web-based, and are available as downloadable sources or as free services on the [W3C Developers tools ](https://w3c.github.io/developers/tools/)site.
+For over 15 years, the W3C has been developing and hosting <a href="https://w3c.github.io/developers/>free and open source</a> used every day by millions of Web developers and Web designers.

+All the tools listed below are Web-based, and are available as downloadable sources or as free services on the <a href="https://w3c.github.io/developers/tools/)site">W3C Developers tools</a>.

 <h3>W3C Validator</h3>

-The [W3C validator](https://validator.w3.org/) checks the [markup validity](https://validator.w3.org/docs/help.html#validation_basics) of various Web document formats, such as HTML.
-Note that you are automatically directed to the [Nu Html Checker](https://validator.w3.org/nu/) when validating an HTML5 document.
+The <a href="https://validator.w3.org/">W3C validator</a> checks the <a href="https://validator.w3.org/docs/help.html#validation_basics">markup validity</a> of various Web document formats, such as HTML.
+Note that you are automatically directed to the <a href="https://validator.w3.org/nu/">Nu Html Checker</a> when validating an HTML5 document.

 <h3>CSS Validator</h3>

-The [CSS validator](https://jigsaw.w3.org/css-validator/) checks Cascading Style Sheets (CSS) and (X)HTML documents that use CSS stylesheets.
+The <a href="https://jigsaw.w3.org/css-validator/">CSS validator</a> checks Cascading Style Sheets (CSS) and (X)HTML documents that use CSS stylesheets.

 <!------------------------------------------------------------------------------------------------>
 <!-------------------------- 06. laptop showing unicorn validator (06) --------------------------->